petheus/TransK-Conv/README.md

-# TransK-Conv
+# TransK-Conv: Convolution based on kernel recomposed by transformer for artery vein classification in fundus images
-This is the Tensorflow implementation for TransK-Conv.
+This repository is for the paper "TransK-Conv: Convolution based on kernel recomposed by transformer for artery vein classification in fundus images".